cpaul-mech/startup/notes.md

 'ssh -i ~/Documents/Chris_Documents/cpaulmechcs260webserver.pem ubuntu@44.199.41.73'
 If I did it right, I should be using the free tier of aws, and if something crazy happens they might charge me a little, but it should not be a whole lot of charges.

+Apparently we need to pay for a domain name!!
+How exciting

 ## Caddy